venergyit2023/JavaDataAccessExamples/README.md

 ### Example 5

 Package: filereaderfirst
 In first example we created file myPerson.txt .
 In this example we are reading data from file myPerson.txt .

+### Example 6

+Package: fileinputstream
+reading BYTES from file input.txt